sosuisen/jukdoc-ee/README.md

 REST calls are made using the `$post()`, `$get()`, and `$delete()` functions.

-Responses from the backend are reflected reactively in the HTML display.
+Responses from the backend are reflected reactively in the HTML.

 This setup allows for seamless integration between REST API responses and Alpine.js updates in the user interface.